128technology/docs/docs/intro_creating_bootable_usb.md

 ## Disk Cloning

 Multiple installations can be performed quickly and efficiently using Disk Cloning.
-After the initial ISO installation and power off, the platform is generic and can be cloned to a bootable USB to create a master copy of that platform.
+After the initial ISO installation and power off, the platform is generic and can be cloned to a bootable USB to create a copy of that platform.
 :::note
 When using cloned images, an identical hardware platform must be used.
-Create a new master image for each hardware variation.
+Create a new image for each hardware variation.
 :::
 The cloned platform disk is then used to install the filesystem and 128T software on any number of other identical hardware platforms.